-Difference between the Candidate Centric Recruiting and Employer Centric Recruiting
+Candidate Centric VS Employer Centric Recruiting

-In candidate centric recruiting, employers put needs of candidates first.
+In candidate centric recruiting, employers put the needs of candidates first.
 Whereas, in employer centric recruiting, the employer puts the needs of the employer first.
 The prime difference between the two is that candidate centric recruiting focuses on building relationship with candidates.
 On the other hand, employer centric recruiting focuses on filling vacant positions.

 Candidate Centric Recruiting Strategies